 In cases related to NIB's lending activities, the Department Head, in consultation with the borrower or the entity responsible for the project implementation, may prepare a response to the investigation report and/or provide a plan for the implementation of the recommendations of the investigation report as the case may be.
 ICO's or the Expert(s)' investigation report and the NIB Department Head's response and/or the plan for the implementation of the investigation report's recommendations shall be presented to the Bank's Board of Directors for approval.

-ICO will inform the complainant(s), or the representative, about the outcome of an investigation.
+ICO may its discretion inform the complainant(s), or the representative about the outcome of investigations including recommendations implemented.

 The procedures for handling complaints regarding denied access to information are also described in the Bank's Public Information Policy.